ox/resume/readme.md

 #### Codecademy (March 2012 - August 2012) ####
 Contractor and Intern, frontend and backend.
 Designed and implemented a service to allow asynchronous message passing from a Rails app or Sidekiq process to the client via websockets.
 The system scales linearly.
 I also added feedback functionality to various aspects of the site and even created a few courses to show off jQuery functionality.

+#### HackerSchool, Batch[0] Summer 2011 ####
+I was part of the first batch of HackerSchool students.
+I dove into the depths of Ruby and created quite a few small projects and experiments.
+I also experimented with Clojure and tweaked some forked Lisp interpreters.

 #### BeenVerified Inc. (July 2010 - September 2010) ####
 Played the tools and product developer role.
 I developed server maintenance software, and hacked away at the core product to kill bugs.
 I experimented with new tech and methodologies with peers to speed up our large app and decreased bandwidth and resource usage many fold.